HL7/davinci-crd/input/pagecontent/hooks.md

 * Executing these queries in either batch or prefetch will bring back some redundant information (e.g.  information that was already known to the CRD Client and included in the request).
 Examples of this redundant information include returning the original request, returning Encounter and Appointment resources found in the hook contexts, and returning Patient, Practitioner, Organization and Coverage resources that are common for different request types for the order-sign hook.
 This redundancy is the cost of using the prefetch mechanism or batch mechanism.
 Payers seeking greater efficiency can perform direct queries that are more tuned at the cost of needing to make multiple service calls.

 * The queries use the defined search parameter names from the respective FHIR specification versions.
 If parties processing these queries have varied from these 'standard' search parameter names (as indicated by navigating their CapabilityStatements), the CRD Server will be responsible for translating the parameters into the CRD client's local names.
-For example, if a particular EMR's CapabilityStatement indicates that the parameter name (that corresponds to HL7's 'encounter' search criteria) is named 'visit' on the client's server, the Service will have to construct its search URL accordingly.
+For example, if a particular CRD client's CapabilityStatement indicates that the parameter name (that corresponds to HL7's 'encounter' search criteria) is named 'visit' on the client's server, the Service will have to construct its search URL accordingly.

 * When full prefetch as defined here is not supported, CRD Clients **SHOULD**, at minimum, support the batch query syntax shown [above](#fhir-resource-access).
 CRD Servers **MAY** choose to support the batch query mechanism, perform client-specific queries as necessary, or return no results when a client does not support its prefetch requirements.